BitcoinSchema/1sat-ordinals/README.md

 ---
-description: An ordinals protocol implementation on Bitcoin SV.
+description: An Ordinals implementation on Bitcoin SV.
 ---

 # Protocol Specification